ennsharma/true-shoe/README.md

-# TrueShoe: A decentralized platform for sneaker resale
+# TrueShoe: A Decentralized Platform for Sneaker Resale

 This dApp demonstrates smart contract confidentiality using an auction system for purchasing the latest and greatest hype footwear.
 From auction to purchase to delivery, the entire customer experience is regulated by the TrueShoe platform.